 ABOUT THE MAKER

 There is great satisfaction in making and using things that you have made with your own hands.
 It also gives you a personal legacy to pass down that will hopefully endure for generations.
 I love to be able to take raw materials and turn them into something useful and beautiful.
 I have handled knives that are over 150 years old, and are still functional because they were made with skill and patience, not machines.
 My father started me down the road of knifemaking, which for him was mostly a hobby, because he felt that commercializing his work would take the joy out of it.
-I find his maxim often true, as I develop an attachment to anything I spend many hours making, so it's hard to part with a lot of my knives!
+I find his maxim often true, as I develop an attachment to anything I spend many hours making, so it's hard to part with a lot of the knives I sell.

 To be able to keep up with demand, I try to offer only specific patterns that I design, rather than taking requests for custom knives.
 Still, each knife is unique with slight variations, and I try to use a wide range of handle materials and finishing styles that give every knife personality and uniqueness.
-Having said that, you can request a knife from my selection and ask for specific handle materials.
-If I have them in stock, I'm happy to customize the handles.

 Thanks for visiting my site, and I hope you will become a customer of Utah Knife Works.
 I try to offer the best quality and service possible, and rely heavily on word of mouth to get my name out there.

 Mark Russon, Maker

 Woods Cross, Utah